pietrofranceschi/Data_exploration/PCA.md

 In this second demo we go really multivariate applying PCA to the analysis of some of the dataset we described in the univariate visualization tutorial.

-PCA in R can be performed with many different packages, here we will use two of them which are characterized by an optial tradoff between flexibility and ease to use.
+PCA in R can be performed with many different packages, here we will use two of them which are characterized by an optimal tradeoff between flexibility and ease to use.
 The two packages are `FactoMineR` and `factoextra`.
 An excellent introduction to their use can be found [there](http://www.sthda.com/english/wiki/factoextra-r-package-easy-multivariate-data-analyses-and-elegant-visualization)

 Both packages are not part of the standard R installation.
 To directly install them just type